susestudio/studio-help/100_quickstart/103_configuring-appliances.md

 your firewall, and manage users and groups.

 **Personalize**
-Add new logo and background for your appliance, or pick from the default options, and see an overview of how your appliance will look like during boot and login in the Preview section.
+Add a new logo and background for your appliance or pick from the default options.
+In the Preview section you'll see an overview of how your appliance will look like during boot and login.

 ![Studio Qs Config Personalize](studio-qs-config-personalize.png)

 **Startup**
 Define your default runlevel and any end user licence agreements.
-Usually this is empty, but if add any EULAs, the user has to agree to your licences on the first boot of your appliance.
+Usually this is empty, but if add any EULAs, the user has to agree to your licences during the first boot of your appliance.

 **Server**
 Set up a PostgreSQL or MySQL database server, including upload of an